 Libong Beach Resort is a small resort on the largest island in Trang.
 Contact email@example.com.
 (There is one diving operator on the island: Jolly Roger Dive and Tours Co.
 Ltd.)

-Koh Lanta is a large island with an enormous amount of Accommodation.
+Koh Lanta is a large island with loads of places to stay.
 It has red roads, long beaches and thick forests.
-The capital, Saladan, is home to several dive operators (at least three German run and one Australian run).
+The capital, Saladan, is home to several dive operators.
 We stayed in Lanta Garden Home and thoroughly recommend it.
 Friendly atmosphere and good cooking.
 To see accommodation options visit the Agoda site.
-For other options see your guidebook or trust to your own instinct about a place.

 Few shops but some fantastic batiques for sale, painted in front of you.